woodtp/dk2nu-numi-flux/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        path to configuration file, default is `config.toml` in the current directory -f, --overwrite       overwrite output file if it exists -d, --debug           run in debug mode
+                        Path to configuration file.
+If unspecified, defaults to the `config.toml` in the current directory.
+  -f, --overwrite       Overwrite output file if it exists --mt                  Use multithreading
+  -d, --debug           run in debug mode
 ```